 - extracurricular opportunities

 - o resilience building

 - o behavioural support

-- $\circ \quad \text{goal setting} \quad$
+- \circ goal setting

 - Theories of attachment could include:

 - o John Bowlby

 - o Mary Ainsworth

 - Child development this could include the impacts of early experiences that could influence later development so the entire future of the child can be compromised.

-- o Jean Piaget's theory of cognitive development
+- \circ $\:$ Jean Piaget's theory of cognitive development $\:$

 - Theories of person-centred practice could include:

 - social learning theory by Albert Bandura

 - o personal construct theory by George Kelly

 - o hierarchy of needs by Abraham Maslow

 - o person-centred therapy by Carl Rogers

 - pedagogical approaches

 - Law and ethics could include:

-- $\circ$ ~ The UN Convention on the Rights of the Child
+- \circ ~ The UN Convention on the Rights of the Child

 - Equality legislation

-- $\circ$ $\,$ Care respecting and valuing the child or young person
+- \circ $\,$ Care respecting and valuing the child or young person

-- $\circ$ $\,$ Compassion showing consideration and concern for the child or young person
+- \circ $\,$ Compassion showing consideration and concern for the child or young person

 - Courage honesty and having a positive belief in supporting children and families, and not being afraid to challenge when faced with confrontation

 - o Communication building effective relationship and a good rapport with the child or young person

 - o Competence developed through reflective practice showing relationships built with families, children and young people

 - Commitment demonstrating resilience and working alongside the children or young person showing commitment and supporting change

 - Theories of intervention enabling and supporting high quality relationships between professionals and children and young people can be achieved but sometimes requires changes in services, teams and processes, as well as at the level of the individual professional.
 Could include:

 - cognitive behavioural therapies (CBT)

 - therapeutic crisis intervention (TCI)

 - parenting interventions

-- o family therapies
+- family therapies

 - trauma informed care (TIC)

 - o PACE (Playfulness, Acceptance, Curiosity and Empathy)

 1b.
 Work within a team to pr omote the ethos of the home.

 Competen ce interview

-Клом /ledge
+Knov vledge

-K1.21 Team dynamics and collaborative approach in residential environment nt.
+K1.21 Team dynamics and collaborative approach in residential environme nt.

 Pass criteria Distinction criteria

 RC11 Can identify the values, factors and processes that may hinder or facilitate collaboration and effective team activity.
 (K1.21) RC13 Has detailed knowledge and understanding of the concepts and key principles of the values, factors and processes that may hinder or facilitate collaboration and effective team activity, and can evaluate their application in practice.
 (K1.21)

-Sk ills
+SI kills

-\$1.21 Develops and promotes the ethos of the home.
+S1.21 Develops and promotes the ethos of the home.

 Pass criteria Distinction criteria

 RC12 Shows evidence of having contributed to the strategy, key principles and practices that make up the ethos of the home and meets own obligation to maintaining that ethos.
 (S1.21) RC14 Contributes and works well with others, showing autonomy where necessary to realise suggestions for realistic improvements to the strategy and key principles and practices that make up the ethos of the home.
 Negotiates and meets all obligations to others within the home.
 (S1.21)

 Observatio n of practice

-Кпом /ledge
+Knov vledge

 K1.22 The ethos of the home and how to create and promote it.

 Pass criteria Distinction criteria

 RC15 Understands the strategy and key principles that make the home child-oriented and understands own role in this.
 (K1.22) RC17 Has detailed knowledge and understanding of the key principles, and concepts related to creating and promoting the ethos within the home and can critically reflect on their application in practice.
 (K1.22)

-Sk ills
+SI kills

-\$1.22 Models collaborative team working and the ability to support and appreciation of the support appreciation of the s propriately challenge each other.
+S1.22 Models collaborative team working and the ability to support and ap propriately challenge each other.